juliogomez/devops/README.md

 docker push <your_DockerHub_user>/myhero-ui
 ```

 When you are done testing your local deployment, go to your first terminal window and press ctrl+c to stop Telepresence.
-You might get asked for your laptop password again, to exit the local container.
+You might get asked for your workstation password again, to exit the local container.
 At this point the remote k8s cluster will **automatically** restore the remote deployment with its own version of *myhero-ui*.
 That way, after testing everything remains as it was before we deployed our local instance with Telepresence.
 Really useful!

 ## Okteto